UnmeshNarayanKadam/SpringBoot-Keycloak-GoogleIDP/README.md

 		e) Enter the Client ID and Client Secret values provided by Google into the corresponding fields on the Add Google provider screen in Keycloak

+Demonstration:

+	Now we’re ready to test our application.
+To run a Spring Boot application, we can start it easily through an IDE or run this command in the terminal: mvn clean spring-boot:run
+	On visiting http://localhost:8081 we see the homepage where we can see the login link.
+When we click on login, we've been redirected to authenticate through Keycloak to see if we’re authorized to view this content.

+	There are two options to login:
+	1) Keycloak
+	2) Google

+	http://localhost:8081/customers is only accessible by users having the role as "user". http://localhost:8081/admin is only accessible by users having the role as "admin".